AkylKeNoK/Casino/README.md

-# Tkinter
+# Casino
-Project write for tkinter
+practice on python